 Sociology students who qualify can become life-long members of the Delta Mu Chapter of Alpha Phi Sigma, the National Honor Society for Criminal Justice.
 Members join with thousands of others who identify nationally as successful students of criminal justice and criminology.

 To become a member, several criteria must be met.
 The eligible student must be a Sociology-Criminology major of junior standing or more and must hold at least a 3.2 GPA.
 The one-time cost of joining Alpha Phi Sigma is $50.
-Students interested in Alpha Phi Sigma can contact Dr. Rebecca Collins for more information.
+Students interested in Alpha Phi Sigma can contact Dr. Amanda Cox for more information.

 The origins of Alpha Phi Sigma lie in the transformations of policing that occurred during the first half of the 20th century.
 Individuals like August Vollmer, the Town Marshall of Berkeley, CA, sought not only to rationalize policing, by developing academic programs of study for police administrators, but also to professionalize policing by stressing the need for service, altruism, and ethical codes of conduct among practitioners in addition to scientific study.
 So it was that when Vollmer's protege, Dr. Vivian Anderson Leonard, was invited to establish a pioneering Police Science program at Washington State University in 1941, he saw the creation of an honorary society there as a necessary and essential aspect of criminal justice education.
 Leonard worked with 17 Police Science students to create Alpha Phi Sigma in 1942.
 Glenn Hill was elected at its first president, and a committee of students drafted its founding constitution and by-laws designed to promote excellence in scholarship and performance.